wix/react-native-notifications/README.md

 ### iOS

-First, [Manully link](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#manual-linking) the library to your Xcode project.
+First, [Manually link](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#manual-linking) the library to your Xcode project.

 Then, to enable notifications support add the following line at the top of your `AppDelegate.m`